Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is key.

 If your air conditioner isn’t level, water could end up accumulating in the pan instead of draining away.
 This can lead to:

 - Rust and mold.

-If your air conditioner isn’t level, it may vibrate more than normal.
-This can cause obnoxious sounds when running and even require air conditioning repair.
+If your air conditioner isn’t level, it might vibrate excessively.
+This can create obnoxious sounds when on and even require air conditioning repair.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad requires experience.
-It’s usually not a job you’ll want to tackle on your own, because your air conditioner might need to be temporarily disconnected.
+Leveling an air conditioner pad takes experience.
+It’s usually not a job you’ll want to try by yourself, since your air conditioner might need to be temporarily disconnected.
 This requires the assistance of a certified HVAC technician.

 If you’re worried your air conditioner is sinking and creating problems, give Interstate Heating & Air Conditioning a call at 402-509-5940.
-We’ll check your air conditioner for any damage and then determine the best way to level it.
+We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.